monome/docs/grid/studies/pd/index.md

 	/monome/grid/led/row x_offset y d[...]

 Here y is 7, the last row.
-Check out the full OSC spec for more information on this message.
+Check out the [full serialosc spec](/docs/serialosc/osc/) for more information on this message.

 After we clear the row, we turn on the corresponding LED with a normal single-LED message: